atomicdata-dev/atomic-data-docs/src/when-to-use.md

 - **Internal use only**.
 If you're not sharing structured data, Atomic Data will probably only make things harder for you.
 - **Big Data**.
 If you're dealing with TeraBytes of data, you probably don't want to use Atomic Data.
 The added cost of schema validation and the lack of distributed / large scale persistence tooling makes it not the right choice.
 - **Video / Audio / 3D**.
 These should have unique, optimized binary representations and have very strict, static schemas.
-The advantages of linke data do little to improve this, unless it's just for metadata.
+The advantages of atomic / linked data do little to improve this, unless it's just for metadata.